7 tips to make your home WiFi more secure

 2. Check your connected devices

-It’s easy to check how many devices are hooked up to your WiFi by downloading the clever Connect app.
+It’s easy to check how many devices are hooked up to your WiFi by downloading the clever My Virgin Media app.
 You’ll find them all listed in the My devices section.
 Spot any unfamiliar devices lurking there?
-You can pause or disconnect them from your WiFi immediately using the app.
+You can use the app to pause or disconnect them from your WiFi immediately.

-All our Hubs (as well as most routers) have a unique passphrase that you’ll need to access your WiFi.
+It might come as a surprise that more than 80% of people have never changed their WiFi password, leaving their home network exposed.
+All our Hubs (like most routers) have a unique passphrase that you’ll need to access your WiFi.
 We suggest that you change this passphrase regularly to something only the members of your household will know.

 And remember, the best passphrases include at least 12 characters with a mix of upper and lower case letters and numbers.
 The simplest way to change your password?
-Via the Connect app, of course – just select WiFi Networks from the menu in the Broadband tab.
+Via the My Virgin Media app, of course – just select WiFi Networks from the menu in the Broadband tab.

 5. Keep your Hub up to date

-The firmware in your Hub monitors the security for your network, so it’s good to reboot your router once a month to make sure it’s running with all the security patches and updates it needs.
-Need a little refresher on how to do reboot your router?
+The firmware in our Hub monitors the security for your network, so it’s good to reboot your router once a month to make sure it’s running with all the security patches and updates it needs.
+Need a little refresher on how to reboot your router?
 Well, it’s as simple as… turning your Hub off and on again.
 Yes, really!
-Once the power is back on, it might take 5-10 minutes for the Hub to start up again.
+Once the power is back on, it might take five to 10 minutes for the Hub to start up again.

 Discover our latest broadband deals